 We need to receive your initial payment when you first register for a Farm Share.
-If you chose the Per-Delivery payment plan, we will collect payment one week in advance of the delivery.
+If you chose the Pay-By-Order payment plan, we will collect payment one week in advance of the delivery.
 This is because the farmers who grow our vegetables and fruit need our “pick count” (how much of what to pick and pack) well in advance of each delivery, and we need to know the number of Shareholders to include in this count.
 For more details see our Membership Terms.

 + How do I pay with SNAP/EBT?